Image credit: A Scolaro terrazzo tile mould. Photography by Rebecca Mansell

 Underneath/Overlooked began as a search for the remaining houses and civic buildings still blessed with these special floors and became an art project featuring vibrant reproductions of the Scolaro’s tile patters on silk, an interactive pattern-making game, and a photographic record of the lives of those who call these unique spaces home today.

 Underneath/Overlooked celebrates Giuseppe and Anna’s unique visual vocabulary and their contribution, like many immigrant families, to the design heritage of Western Australia.
 It explores the art of repeat pattern, of terrazzo, and of making a house a home.

-Originally presented for the City of Fremantle’s 10 Nights in Port festival, Underneath/Overlooked will be developed for tour as an interactive exhibition that can be scaled in size, suitable for a variety of spaces and places where overlooked design histories – and potentially more Scolaro houses – can be unearthed.
+Originally presented for the City of Fremantle’s 10 Nights in Port Festival, Underneath/Overlooked is an interactive exhibition that can be scaled in size, suitable for a variety of spaces and places where overlooked design histories – and potentially more Scolaro houses – can be unearthed.